 After clawing to within five at halftime following a slow start, St. Joe was sluggish out of the locker room.
 The Mounties rattled off 14 straight points to build a lead the Crusaders (9-11, 3-5) couldn't challenge.
 Kendall Smith, who finished with 11 points, had both of St. Joe's baskets in the third.

 Barrett, meanwhile, had no such struggles.
 She couldn't miss, including a 3-pointer that bounced around the rim to fall in halfway through the quarter.
-The lead had
+The lead had ballooned to 17 points.

 "Those are my favorite.
 It doesn't happen too much," Barrett said.
 "It felt great coming off a bad first half and then ending strong."

 Greylock was able to negate Smith, who is averaging more than 13 points per game, on the inside.
 The senior had just three points at halftime, and was often surrounded by defenders or forced away from the basket.
 Virginia Goggins added 10 points in the season finale for St. Joe with six of those points coming from the foul line.